ARTISTIC DIRECTOR/RESIDENT PRODUCER

 Nanci Turner Steveson

-Nanci is blessed with Peter Pan Adventure Syndrome.
-When her children were grown, she packed her truck and trailer with her horse, her dog, and a mysterious antique box given to her by a ghost, and moved 2020 miles by herself to live in a historic, meadow cabin in the shadow of the Tetons where she writes books for middle grade kids, and works as a stage manager for Off Square Theatre Company in Jackson.
+Nanci grew up in a large family that was heavily involved in both opera and theater.
+When her own children were grown, she ditched her business-suit job on the East Coast, packed her truck and trailer with her horse, her dog, and a mysterious antique box given to her by a ghost, and moved 2020 miles by herself to live in a historic, meadow cabin in the shadow of the Tetons.
+Nanci continues to write books for young people, and is grateful to use both sides of her brain working as Stage Manager and Office Administrator for Off Square Theatre Company.

 YOUTH MUSICAL & SUMMER CAMP DIRECTOR